MattDEV02/MarketNexus/README.md

 - **Responsive:** The site is responsive and user-friendly.

 - **Dynamic**: The site is content-dynamic and interactive.
-There are also special effects.
+There are also special effects and sounds.

 - **Security and user errors control:** The user's sensitive data, such as their password, are encrypted and stored in a very robust database.
 There are also errors control in in client-side and server-side (also CHECKS and TRIGGERS in the